-We also speak about foreclosure prevention at HUD/CHFA-approved housing counselors’ orientations in New Haven, Meriden, East Haven, Waterbury, Bridgeport, Norwich, and Gales Ferry (Ledyard).
-These orientations require pre-registration and include a short talk on the foreclosure and mediation process by a Center representative.
+The Center also presents information about foreclosure prevention at orientations given to homeowners by professional housing counselors.
+These orientations take place in New Haven, Meriden, Waterbury, Bridgeport, Norwich, and Gales Ferry (Ledyard).
+They require pre-registration and include a short talk on the foreclosure and mediation process by a Center representative.
 The orientations are usually held in the evening.
-For dates, times, and registration information:
+More information is available:

-- For New Haven, Meriden and East Haven, call Neighborhood Housing Services of New Haven at 203-777-6925.
-The orientation in New Haven is usually held on the 2nd Tuesday of the month, and an orientation is usually held on the 4th Tuesday of the month in either Meriden or East Haven.
+- For New Haven and Meriden, call Neighborhood Housing Services of New Haven at (203) 777-6925 (The orientation in New Haven is usually held on the 2nd Tuesday of the month, and an orientation is usually held each quarter in Meriden on a Tuesday evening.)

-- For Waterbury, call Neighborhood Housing Services of Waterbury at 203-753-1896.
-This orientation is usually held monthly on a Thursday.
+- For Waterbury, call Neighborhood Housing Services of Waterbury at (203) 753-1896 (This orientation is usually held monthly, on the third Thursday of the month.)

-- For Bridgeport, call Housing Development Fund at 203-338-9025.
-This orientation is usually held on the second Wednesday of the month.
+- For Bridgeport, call the Housing Development Fund at (203) 338-9025 (This orientation is usually held on the second Wednesday of the month.)